 About Fifth Season Financial: Fifth Season Financial is a licensed consumer lender in Georgia and a member of the Better Business Bureau.
 Fifth Season Financial provides access to funds for individuals who are facing a serious illness by accessing a frequently overlooked asset, one’s life insurance policy.
 Fifth Season Financial works with patients who have advanced stage illnesses such as stage III or IV cancers, COPD, ALS, Alzheimer’s Disease and other serious health conditions.
 There are no restrictions on how the funds are used.

-Relieve financial stress with the Funds for Living and Giving Program (FLAG Program) that uses your life insurance for a cash advance
+Relieve financial stress with the Funds for Living Program that uses your life insurance for a cash advance

 Contact us for help.
-Relieve financial stress with the Funds for Living and Giving Program, a viatical alternative.
+Relieve financial stress with the Funds for Living Program, a viatical alternative.